howtographql/howtographql/content/backend/graphql-python/8-pagination.md

 ---
 title: Pagination
 question: Why pagination in queries are important?
-answers: ["To show all the information at once", "Allows the client to say how much data it wants", "To filter results by specific fields", "GraphQL can't runt without pagination"]
+answers: ["To show all the information at once", "Allows the client to say how much data it wants", "To filter results by specific fields", "GraphQL can't run without pagination"]
 correctAnswer: 1
 description: Simple Pagination with Graphene
 ---